TheThingsNetwork/workshops/integrations/azure/README.md

 1. In a new folder, run `npm init` to initialize a new WebJob using Node.js.
 Use `server.js` as entry point
 2. Run `npm install --save ttn-azure-iothub` to install this package
 3. Create a new file `server.js`, copy the example from above and insert your keys
-4. Run `npm run start` to verify that the bridge works.
+4. Run `npm start` to verify that the bridge works.
 This is example output:
 ```
 TTN connected
 0004A30B001B442B: Handling uplink